 Plants require different amounts of nutrients and attract particular pests and disease so it is important that vegetable crops be rotated.

 By using crop rotation you are promoting healthier plants and soil in your vegetable garden layout.
 A simple way to start learning about vegetable gardening crop rotation is to divide your vegetables into three basic groups:

 What does each vegetable require for best growth?

-will help your answer the above questions.
+This vegetable list will help your answer the above questions on specific vegetables.
 Now that you have your list in hand you can start placing each vegetable on to your vegetable garden layout.

 Placement of your vegetables.

 Remember, this is planning a vegetable garden layout on paper for now, use a pencil so you can easily move things around.
 Have fun!